John Williams (Manitoba politician)

-Early in 1915, the governing Conservative Party of Rodmond Roblin was forced from office amid scandal.
+Early in 1915, the governing Conservative Party of Rodmond Roblin was forced from office amid a scandal.
 The Liberals won a landslide victory in the 1915 provincial election, and Williams was elected by an increased margin in Arthur.
-After this election, he served as a backbench supporter of Norris's ministry.
+After this election, he supported Norris's ministry as a backbench supporter.
 In the 1920 election, Williams defeated Farmer candidate Duncan Lloyd McLeod by only ten votes.

-Norris's Liberals were reduced to a minority government in the 1920 election, and had difficulty passing legislative initiatives in the next two years.
-The government was defeated in the legislature in early 1922, and elections were called for later in the year.
-Williams was called on to play a prominent role in the campaign, and was promoted to cabinet on June 6, 1922 as Minister of Agriculture.
+Norris's Liberals were reduced to a minority government in the 1920 election and had difficulty passing legislative initiatives in the next two years.
+The government was defeated in the legislature in early 1922, and elections were called for later.
+Williams was called on to play a prominent role in the campaign and was promoted to cabinet on June 6, 1922, as Minister of Agriculture.

-The Liberals were defeated by the United Farmers of Manitoba in the 1922 provincial election, and Williams lost his seat to McLeod by 353 votes.
+The United Farmers of Manitoba defeated the Liberals in the 1922 provincial election, and Williams lost his seat to McLeod by 353 votes.
 He resigned from cabinet with the rest of the Norris ministry on August 8, 1922.

 In the 1925 federal election, Williams run for the House of Commons of Canada as the candidate for the Liberal Party of Canada in Souris.
 He finished third against Progressive candidate James Steedsman.

 In 1928, Williams was named Canadian commissioner of immigration for Wales.

 He was married to Clementine Rogers in 1892.

 Williams died on his farm in Melita at the age of 70.